discoposse/tracerator/README.md

 The launcher includes a pre-flight that checks for Docker and installs `jq` (highly recommended for inspecting the generated `trace.jsonl` files — every zip now contains a `README.txt` with usage examples).

 Open http://localhost:8000 in your browser.

-Generated and augmented traces are simulations for planning and replay experiments.
-They preserve selected workload characteristics from the source traces, but they should not be treated as exact production workload profiles.

 ## UI (visual walkthrough)